European Parliamentary Research Service: Directorates

-The Directorate for the Library and Knowledge Services (Directorate C) provides Members of the European Parliament and parliamentary staff with a comprehensive range of physical and digital books, journals, newspapers, newswires, databases and other information sources that are relevant to all facets of their own parliamentary work and that of the institution as a whole.
+The Directorate for the Library and Knowledge Services (Directorate C) provides Members of the European Parliament and parliamentary staff with physical and digital books, journals, newspapers, newswires, databases and other information sources.

-It operates the Library Reading Rooms in Brussels, Strasbourg and Luxembourg, housing the Parliament’s extensive physical and digital collection of books and journals, which it acquires and manages.
+It operates the Library Reading Rooms in Brussels and Strasbourg, housing the Parliament’s extensive physical and digital collection of books and journals, which it acquires and manages.
 It provides online access to subscription-based publications for and throughout the Parliament as a whole.
 It answers citizens’ enquiries about both the Parliament and the EU generally.
-The Directorate for the Library is organised into four units: Library Reading Room Unit, Digital Library Unit, Citizens Enquiries Unit, and Comparative Law Library Unit.
+The Directorate for the Library is organised into five units: Library Reading Room Unit, Digital Library Unit, Citizens’ Enquiries Unit, Comparative Law Library Unit and European Parliament History Service.

 The Directorate for Resources' (Directorate D) overarching objective is to assure an optimal resourcing of DG EPRS’ priorities, notably at times of increasing resource scarcity.
-The latter involves a reinforced alignment and integration of resource management into strategic decision-making and a continued search for innovative, resource-efficient solutions.